senorpotatoiii/Backwater/.github/ISSUE_TEMPLATE/group-parent.md

 ---
-name: Group Task
+name: Group Parent
-about: Create a group task
+about: Create a group task with subtasks
 title: "[GROUP] "
 labels: group
 assignees: ''